Last Updated on October 23, 2022 by Dave Farquhar

 Also, with either solution, you need authenticated scans for any degree of accuracy.
 Neither tool gives good results without authentication–they’ll have too many false negatives and false positives.

+All of these tools are licensed on an annual subscription basis.
 Tenable’s solutions are cheaper than Qualys, even their enterprise-grade solutions.
 You will need twice as many scanners with Tenable than you will with Qualys, unless you have fewer than 3,000 machines on your network.
 That can eat up some of the cost savings in the form of more virtual infrastructure.
 I don’t know exactly how Tenable.io is priced, since I just manage it, and I’ve never sold it.
 My understanding from talking to other customers is that Tenable.io isn’t much cheaper.

 That said, beware of the hidden cost when evaluating Qualys vs Nessus.
 With Qualys being a cloud-based SaaS solution, Qualys handles the maintenance and upgrades.
 With Nessus and with Security Center, you have to handle them.